Owlsland in March

 |

-With winter ending, the plants are starting to come into their own.
+With winter ending, the plants start to come into their own.

 The Village in Spring - What's happening on the farms

 This is the time for babies!
-The first lambs appeared as early as a couple of months ago, and they're growing apace.
+The first lambs appeared as early as December, and they're growing apace.

 |